 An exempt person is required to update the information on the public register as soon as practicable if their contact details change, or if there are material changes to the nature of their activity.
 A material change includes the exempt person commencing to sell, in addition to supplying electricity, or a change to the type of customers the exempt person sells or supplies to.
 These changes may affect the type or number of exemptions they need to have registered with the commission.
-The exempt person may need to cancel the existing registration exemption and register a new exemption.
+The exempt person may need to cancel the existing registration exemption and apply register for a new registration exemption.
 However, some amendments to exemptions can be made by emailing the commission at: exemptionregister@.esc.vic.gov.au.